LAS VEGAS -- The Stanley Cup Playoffs are a crucible that can make or break players.

 "I needed to solidify in my mind how much of a team they were and you looked at when they were playing Phoenix and when they were playing Jersey, you could see that they had everyone on board," Backes said.
 "You could look on the faces of the guys in Phoenix and the guys in Jersey that it wasn't another team where you picked a couple of pieces apart and you had him toast.
 It was you are going to have to beat all 20 of these guys on the same night in order to have success.
 It's a tough thing to do."

-If Backes has his way, the Blues will just a tough a proposition next season.
+If Backes has his way, the Blues will be just as tough a proposition next season.